pulumi/examples/azure-cs-static-website/README.md

     $ pulumi stack init dev
     ```

-2. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step):
+1. Login to Azure CLI (you will be prompted to do this during deployment if you forget this step):

     ```
     $ az login
     ```

-3. Restore dotnet dependencies
+1. Set the Azure region location to use:

     ```
-    $ dotnet restore
+    $ pulumi config set azure-native:location westus
     ```

-4. Run `pulumi up` to preview and deploy changes:
+1. Run `pulumi up` to preview and deploy changes:

     ```
     $ pulumi up